Two people arrested in connection with case of missing Belen veteran

 “Seen on surveillance footage at local businesses here in Belen, Dollar General, Little Caesar’s Pizza, where they had been using Mr. Gurule’s, the missing veteran, credit card,” says Lt.
 Natividad.

-Police trakced the couple down to a car wash at 5th and Reinken last night, and arrested them without incident.
+Police tracked the couple down to a car wash at 5th and Reinken last night and arrested them without incident.
 However, police still have not charged them with Gurule’s disappearance.

 “Depending on the conditions that he’s in, whether he’s dead or alive, then we will know how to pursue charges from there,” says Lt.
 Natividad.

-Miller was on scene when officers arrested the duo and says she saw a sign of her son in the suspect’s truck.
+Miller was on the scene when officers arrested the duo and say she saw a sign of her son in the suspect’s truck.

 “I saw Matthew’s tools.
 He has a leather tool belt and I’m 99.9% sure that was his,” she says.